S-W-Leong/TouchNoGo-finhack/focus.md

 6. Policy and audit layer maps that action to explicit control and review requirements.
 7. Analyst chooses `STEP_UP_VERIFICATION`, `FREEZE_ACCOUNT`, or `ESCALATE`.
 8. System drafts and exports the case note or ticket handoff.
-9. Analyst opens Scenario Lab and tightens one threshold or action band.
+9. Analyst opens Controls Lab and tightens one threshold, action band, or draft rule.
 10. Replay shows the tradeoff.

 ### Backup flow